git-bug/git-bug/doc/md/git-bug_title.md

 ## git-bug title

-Display a bug's title
+Display or change a title

 ### Synopsis

-Display a bug's title
+Display or change a title

 ```
 git-bug title [<id>] [flags]